 The Happy Baby project aims at creating a strong sense of local ownership for the poorest segments of the communities, and long term changes in the relation between mother and infant, which is why education is a crucial component of the program.
 Education is specifically geared towards the mothers and fathers as well as for the staff at our partner organizations.
 The goal is to strengthen the knowledge base and gather practical information that can further benefit the project and its partners.

-Based on the successful pilot project in Uganda, the Happy Baby organization has started similar projects in the following 4 countries: Bangladesh, Congo, Ghana and Morocco.
-These countries have been selected because Happy Baby already has a solid network there, which serves as an important entry point for successful project implementation.
+Based on the successful pilot project in Uganda, the Happy Baby organization has started a similar project in Congo.
+Uganda and Congo have been selected because Happy Baby already has a solid network there, which serves as an important entry point for successful project implementation.
 They are all countries where the carrier would make a great difference in improving the livelihood of the poorest women and infants.